 Doctors base the diagnosis on symptoms and results of a physical examination, blood tests, imaging tests, and biopsy.

-Corticosteroids in combination with another drug that suppresses the immune system may be used.
+Corticosteroids in combination with another medication that suppresses the immune system may be used.

 (See also Overview of Vasculitis.)

 Eosinophilic granulomatosis with polyangiitis can occur in people of all ages.
-The average age at the time of diagnosis is 48.
+The disorder develops most often in people who are between 40 and 50 years old.
 Affected people develop asthma, nasal allergies, nasal polyposis (when numerous polyps develop in the nose), or a combination in adulthood.
 The cause of eosinophilic granulomatosis with polyangiitis is unknown.

 Inflammation that can affect small- and medium-sized blood vessels (vasculitis) may affect any organ.
 The peripheral nervous system, sinuses, skin, joints, lungs, digestive tract, heart, and kidneys are most commonly affected.
 Collections of immune cells that cause inflammation (called granulomas) may form raised bumps (nodules) in affected tissue.
 Granulomas can destroy normal tissue and interfere with functioning.
 They may also cause lumps to form under the skin.
 People also have an increased number of eosinophils (a type of white blood cell) in their blood and body tissues.
 An increased number of eosinophils is called eosinophilia, and the increase suggests that an allergic reaction may be part of the disorder.